Why Nevada election results are taking days

 A few things have slowed Nevada’s vote counting in recent elections.

-First, Nevada has also had problems with long lines of voters at poll close, although Nevadans have traditionally opted to vote early.
-The state won’t release vote counts until all voters who were in line at poll close have cast their vote.

-Second, in 2020, Nevada greatly expanded absentee voting, sending a ballot to every registered voter.
+For one, Nevada greatly expanded absentee voting in 2020, sending a ballot to every registered voter.
 The state passed legislation to do that in future elections as well.

 This year, voting officials in the two most populous counties, encompassing the population centers of Las Vegas and Reno, warned it would take days to process the outstanding ballots.